Yellow-eyed penguin: Megadyptes antipodes antipodes

 The hoiho or yellow-eyed penguin (M. a. antipodes) is the only extant subspecies.
 They were formerly most abundant in the subantarctic Auckland and Campbell Islands, and colonised Stewart Island / Rakiura and parts of the South Island following the extinction of the Waitaha penguin.

 There are proposals to split the yellow-eyed penguin into three further subspecies due to genetic differences.
 Genome sequencing of 249 penguins from across the New Zealand mainland and the subantarctic Enderby and Campbell Islands identified clear genetic divisions in each location with negligible gene flow between the populations, consistent with there being three distinct subspecies.
-Comparison of these genomes with DNA from two extinct subspecies showed that the three lineages diverged between 5,000 and 16,000 years ago.
+Based on comparisons of these genomes the authors estimated that the three lineages diverged between 5,000 and 16,000 years ago, although the proposed historic co-existence of two Megadyptes subspecies in southern New Zealand remains unexplained.

 Megadyptes antipodes waitaha

 The Waitaha penguin (M. a. waitaha) is an extinct subspecies that was present in the North Island, the South Island, Stewart Island, and Codfish Island / Whenua Hou.
 Last dated to AD 1347–1529.
 It was discovered by University of Otago and University of Adelaide scientists comparing the foot bones of 500-year-old, 100-year-old and modern specimens of penguins.
 According to lead researcher Sanne Boessenkool, Waitaha penguins "were around 10% smaller than the yellow-eyed penguin.
-The two species are very closely related, but we can't say if they had a yellow crown."
-The penguin was named for the Māori iwi (tribe) Waitaha, whose tribal lands included the areas the Waitaha penguin are thought to have inhabited.
-"Our findings demonstrate that yellow-eyed penguins on mainland New Zealand are not a declining remnant of a previous abundant population, but came from the subantarctic relatively recently and replaced the extinct Waitaha penguin," said team member Dr Jeremy Austin, deputy director of the Australasian Centre for Ancient DNA.
+The two species are very closely related, but we can't say if they had a yellow crown".
+The penguin was named after the Māori iwi (tribe) Waitaha, whose tribal lands included the areas the Waitaha penguin are thought to have inhabited.
+"Our findings demonstrate that yellow-eyed penguins on mainland New Zealand are not a declining remnant of a previous abundant population, but came from the subantarctic relatively recently and replaced the extinct Waitaha penguin", said team member Dr Jeremy Austin, deputy director of the Australasian Centre for Ancient DNA.
 Archaeological remains indicate that early Polynesian settlers hunted the subspecies and that this, with possible additional predation by Polynesian rats and dogs, was a probable cause of extinction.
 As the local Māori people have no record of this subspecies, it is estimated to have perished between c.
 1300 and 1500, soon after Polynesian settlers arrived in New Zealand.
 It was first described as a new species M. waitaha in 2009, but reclassified as a subspecies M. a. waitaha in studies from 2019 and 2022.
 After their extinction, their range was occupied by yellow-eyed penguins (now M. a. antipodes), previously most abundant further south in the subantarctic islands.
 The decrease in sea lion populations after human settlement may also have eased their expansion.
-Another coauthor, Dr Phil Seddon, said "these unexpected results highlight ... the dynamic nature of ecosystem change, where the loss of one species may open up opportunities for the expansion of another."
+Another coauthor, Dr Phil Seddon, said "these unexpected results highlight ... the dynamic nature of ecosystem change, where the loss of one species may open up opportunities for the expansion of another".

 Megadyptes antipodes richdalei

-Richdale's penguin (M. a. richdalei) is an extinct dwarf subspecies from the Chatham Islands.
+Richdale's penguin (M. a. richdalei) is an extinct island dwarf subspecies from the Chatham Islands.
 Last dated after the 13th century, it was hunted to extinction.